scipy-conference/scipy_proceedings/papers/lauer_bare_gaertig/lauer_bare_gaertig.rst

     u = u_w.subs(xi, xi_).subs(eta, eta_)
     u = lambdify((x, y), u)

 Figure :ref:`concentricZU` depicts the velocity distribution in the original *z*-plane.
+As one can see, the fluid gets dragged along the inner cylinder with the prescribed speed of :math:`\text{0.4 m}/\text{s}`.
+The velocity distribution then continuously drops down when moving radially outwards until it reaches zero along the outer cylinder.

 .. figure:: u_moebius1_z.pdf
    :scale: 20%